nce/oci-free-cloud-k8s/README.md

 # ⎈ Oracle Cloud kubernetes free tier setup

-This repo repository leverages Oracle Cloud's [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) to provision a kubernetes cluster.
+This repository leverages Oracle Cloud's [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) to provision a kubernetes cluster.
-In its current setup, the only cost is a few cents for DNS management—though you might be able to get that for free with Cloudflare.
+In its current setup there are **no monthly costs** anymore, as i've now moved the last part (dns) from oci to cloudflare.

 Oracle Kubernetes Engine (OKE) is free to use, and you only pay for worker nodes _if_ you exceed the Always Free tier — which we don’t.